 Sarah Dean (Principal)

-Sarah Dean founded DAPA in 1998, and has personally overseen the school’s emergence as one of the largest and most successful Performing Arts schools in the country.
+Sarah Dean founded DAPA in 1998, and has personally overseen the school’s development into one of the largest and most successful Performing Arts schools in the country.
 It is a remarkable achievement for a dance school to celebrate twenty years of existence, but even more amazing when one thinks of the thousands of children that have passed through the classes.
-Before DAPA nobody in East Kent had a chance of seriously training in dance, drama or musical theatre, and now thousands have!
+Before DAPA opportunities in East Kent, to train as a performer were extremely limited, but since 1998 thousands have!

 But Sarah has combined her role as the Principal of DAPA with a glittering career as one of Britain’s leading professional choreographers.
-Her close association with the professional theatre has given many DAPA students the unique opportunity to appear on big stages in major theatres, most notably the DAPA troupe that performed at the Savoy Theatre for the Queen’s Diamond Jubilee in the presence of Princess Eugenie, the emotional contribution DAPA made to the Stephen Gately Memorial at the Palace Theatre and more recently performing with BGT winners Collabro at the Leas Cliff Hall in Folkestone.
+Her close association with the professional theatre has given many DAPA students the unique opportunity to appear on big stages in major theatres, most notably the DAPA troupe that performed at London’s Savoy Theatre for the Queen’s Diamond Jubilee in the presence of Princess Eugenie, the emotional contribution DAPA made to the Stephen Gately Memorial at the Palace Theatre- in the West End, the amazing opportunity for DAPA students to dance alongside professionals at Ruth and Eammon Holme’s celebrity wedding (and appearing in Hello Magazine!) and more recently performing with BGT winners Collabro at the Leas Cliff Hall in Folkestone.